-In the reporting year, our community initiatives are designed to focus on three main areas, namely harmonious community, caring for the elderly, and promoting hygiene and cleanliness.
-Apart from cash sponsorship, the Group encourages employees to proactively take part in events and collaborate with NGOs and charities to organise related activities for residents of the housing estates managed by the Group.
+In the reporting year, despite physical events almost coming to a halt due to COVID-19 pandemic, we managed to keep some community initiatives in two main areas, namely caring for the elderly, and promoting hygiene and cleanliness.
+We encourage employees to proactively take part in events and collaborate with NGOs and charities to organise related activities for residents of the housing estates managed by the Group wherever possible.
 The table below shows some highlights of the events organised: